Cluster structures on braid varieties: Cluster Poisson structures and Donaldson-Thomas transformations

 In the general case, if $\ell(\beta) - \ell(\delta) > 0$ we can apply a sequence $\tau$ of braid moves (that can be interpreted as cluster automorphisms) and cyclic shifts (that are quasi-cluster automorphisms) to bring $\beta$ to the form $\sigma_i\sigma_i\beta'$.
 The diagram

 commutes and it follows that $D_{\beta}$ is indeed the DT transformation of $X(\beta)$. \end{proof}

 Thanks to Theorems \ref{thm:main} and \ref{thm: cluster poisson}, the braid variety $X(\beta)$ admits both a cluster $\mathcal{A}$- and a cluster $\mathcal{X}$-structure.
-Moreover, Proposition \ref{prop: langlands} together with \cite{FockGoncharov_ensemble}[Lemma 1.11] shows that, for any positive braid $\beta$, the pair $(X(\beta), X^{\vee}(\beta))$ is a cluster ensemble.
+Moreover, Proposition \ref{prop: langlands} together with \cite[Lemma 1.11]{FockGoncharov_ensemble} shows that, for any positive braid $\beta$, the pair $(X(\beta), X(\beta))$ is a cluster ensemble, i.e. $X(\beta)$ has both a cluster $\mathcal{A}$ and a cluster Poisson structure, related by a unimodular isomorphism.
 Finally, since the exchange matrices have full rank (Corollary \ref{cor: full rank}) and the braid varieties admit a DT transformation, results of \cite{GHKK} and \cite{Qin} allow us to conclude the following result, which is an enhancement of Corollary \ref{cor: 2 bases}.

 \begin{theorem} Let $\beta$ be a positive braid.
-Then the pair $(X(\beta), X^{\vee}(\beta))$ is a cluster ensemble such that the Fock-Goncharov cluster duality conjecture holds.
+Then the pair $(X(\beta), X(\beta))$ is a cluster ensemble such that the Fock-Goncharov cluster duality conjecture holds.
 In particular, $\C[X(\beta)]$ admits a canonical basis of theta functions naturally parameterized by the integral tropicalization of the dual braid variety $X^{\vee}(\beta)$.
 If $\G$ is simply-laced, $\C[X(\beta)]$ also admits a generic basis parameterized by the same lattice. \end{theorem}

+Note that there are a number of schemes being discussed.
+On the one hand, there is the braid variety $X(\beta)$, which, by Theorems \ref{thm:main} and \ref{thm: cluster poisson} is an affinization of both a cluster $\mathcal{A}$-variety and a cluster Poisson variety, associated with a certain seed $\s$.
+These are related by a unimodular isomorphism.
+On the other hand, there is the variety $X^{\vee}(\beta)$, which admits the same pair of structures, but associated with the seed that is Langlands dual to $\s$.
+The cluster $\mathcal{A}$-variety (resp.~its affinization) on one side is dual, in the sense of Fock-Goncharov cluster duality, to the cluster Poisson variety on the other side (resp.~its affinization), and vice versa.